 Ms. Douglass gave a favorable assessment of State law enforcement efforts regarding hate violence.
 She said that over the past 5 years the GBI mounted a noteworthy response through the Antiterrorism Task Force, especially in the area of detecting paramilitary activity.
 She gave some local law enforcement agencies a less favorable assessment regarding hate violence.
 She said that a number of local police departments are ineffective against hate group violence.
 A disturbing relationship exists, she said, between hate groups in the area and a number of local police officers.
-This has led to fraternization and a tendency to avoid meaningful investigation of hate incidents by several local police departments.
+This, she claimed, has led to fraternization and a tendency to avoid meaningful investigation of hate incidents by several local police departments.

-Mr. Doctor, of the Southern Christian Leadership Conference, recalled the factors which led SCLC to undertake mass demonstrations in Forsyth County.
+Mr. Doctor, of the Southern Christian Leadership Conference (SCLC), recalled the factors which led SCLC to undertake mass demonstrations in Forsyth County.
 He described Forsyth County as one of the fastest growing counties in the State, growing from 27,958 persons in 1980 to 35,600 in 1985 or 27.3 percent in 5 years.
 The county was becoming increasingly wealthy as major corporations and other businesses settled around the area.
 One result of development in the county, he said, was an increase in per capita income from \$2,655 in 1970 to \$10,645 in 1983.
 Better jobs and low unemployment made communities in Forsyth County attractive, according to Mr. Doctor.

 Mr. Doctor listed a chronology of events regarding race relations in Forsyth County starting in 1912.
-Three black men accused of sexual assault against a young white woman were lynched in September 1912.
-The incident so heightened racial tensions, he said, that every black person living in Forsyth County, about 1,000, fled to neighboring counties for safety.
-Since the incident, the county has had no black residents.
+He said that three black men accused of sexual assault against a young white woman were lynched in September 1912.
+The incident so heightened racial tensions, he said, that every black person living in Forsyth County, about 1,000 individuals, fled to neighboring counties for safety.
+Since the incident, according to Mr. Doctor, the county has had no black residents.
 Mr. Doctor said that modern attitudes toward race were evidenced in the county in 1980 when a jury convicted two white defendants in the shooting death of a black person.
-The jury's impartial verdict was considered by many, according to

-Mr. Doctor, as a victory for civil rights because a white defendant had never been convicted of an offense against a black victim in Forsyth County.
+The jury's impartial verdict was considered by many, according to Mr. Doctor, as a victory for civil rights because a white defendant had never before been convicted of an offense against a black victim in Forsyth County.

 The recent national media spotlight on race relations in Forsyth County, according to Mr. Doctor, is a result of racial bias vividly displayed for national news by residents of Forsyth County.
-Problems began as Forsyth County residents vehemently opposed plans for a brotherhood march in the county to commemorate the Martin Luther King, Jr., Federal holiday in December 1986.
+Problems began as Forsyth County residents vehemently opposed plans for a brotherhood march in the county to commemorate the Martin Luther King, Jr., Federal holiday in

+December 1986.
 The plan was proposed by blacks from the surrounding area, he said.
-The community's opposition stalled plans for the march and SCIC entered the controversy in support of the commemoration march in January 1987.
+Doctor stated that the community's opposition stalled plans for the march and SCIC entered the controversy in support of the commemoration march in January 1987.
 He said that two marches were held, subsequently.
-The first march, composed of 50 persons, met a large, angry group of whites who displayed the insignia of a historical hate group and attacked the demonstrators violently.
+He said that the first march, composed of 50 persons, met a large, angry group of whites who displayed insignia of the Ku Klux Klan, a racial separatist group, and attacked the demonstrators violently.
 The second march, he said, attracted civil rights supporters from around the country and was composed of 25,000 persons.
-Mr. Doctor referred the SAC to the March/April 1987 issue of SCIC magazine6 for details of the organization's version of events in Forsyth County.
+Mr. Doctor referred the SAC to the March/April 1987 issue of SCIC magazine5 for details of the organization's version of events in Forsyth County.